dchamp16/group-a-cs2450/README.md

 ### User Story:
 As a computer science student.
 I would like to execute a BasicML Program on UVSim. this will help me to understand how machine language will interact with the computer memory

+As a computer science teacher I want to teach my students about machine language and computer architecture so that I can fulfill the requierments of my job and help my students learn a valuable skill.

 ### Actor:
 Computer Science Student